Carnegie Library of Washington D.C.

+Historic building in Washington, D.C.

-The Carnegie Library of Washington D.C., also known as Central Public Library (referred to as Apple Carnegie Library in official communications by Apple), is situated in Mount Vernon Square, Washington, D.C.
+The Carnegie Library of Washington D.C. (also known as Central Public Library; referred to as Apple Carnegie Library in official communications by Apple), is situated in Mount Vernon Square, Washington, D.C.
 It was the city's first of four Carnegie libraries and its first desegregated public building.

 History

 Use as library

 Around 1900, Brainard Warner, a prominent local banker and developer, was serving as vice president of the Washington Public Library board of trustees when he "seized on a chance meeting with Andrew Carnegie" to ask him to fund public libraries in the city.
 Carnegie ultimately funded four, starting with this one.
 It was designed by the New York firm of Ackerman & Ross in the Beaux-Arts style. and dedicated on January 7, 1903.

 It was listed on the National Register of Historic Places, as "Central Public Library", in 1969.
 It was used as the central public library for Washington, D.C. for almost 70 years before it became overcrowded.
 The central library was then moved to Martin Luther King Jr. Memorial Library.
 After being shut down for ten years, the central library was renovated as part of University of the District of Columbia.